VishvaShah01/VishvasBookStore/VishvasBookStore/README.txt

 Added file ICoverTypeController, CoverTypeRepository, ICoverTypeRepository Modify the code in IUnitOfWOrk and UnitOfWork
 As well as added data in layout filefor displaying purpose.

+1900
+Working on next part that is Product
+Create a class as Product.cs
+Added data for product database in ApplicationDbContext

+1910
+Added migration for product
+Name of the migration is :
+	20220405222614_addProductToDb

+1920
+Creat a class called ProductRepository.cs
+Added data into it.

+Created an interface for IProductRepository
+Added data into in it.

+modify the code of IUnitOfWork and UnitOfWork.

+1930
+Clean ..
+Build,,
+UPdate databse..
+Run..